Understanding 941 Payroll Taxes & Problems

 If you're in need of 941 payroll tax problem help, Mike Habib, EA, is here to help.
 A true IRS problem solver, Mike is registered with the IRS to provide professional tax representation and has helped many companies settle payroll tax problems with fair, affordable settlements and payment plans.

 No matter what caused your 941 payroll tax issue, Mike will fight for you with the IRS and work hard to get you a satisfactory employment tax problem resolution.
 With his help, dealing with the IRS is simpler and less stressful, so you can focus on keeping your business going while the matter is resolved.
-For more information and a consultation, call Mike Habib, EA today at 877-788-2937.About Mike Habib, EA NTPI Fellow®: Dave Ramsey Endorsed ELP
+For more information and a consultation, call Mike Habib, EA today at 877-788-2937.About Mike Habib, EA NTPI Fellow®: Former Dave Ramsey ELP 2012-2019

 Mike Habib is an IRS licensed Enrolled Agent who represents taxpayers facing 941 employment tax controversies in various metro areas such as Los Angeles, Whittier, Pasadena, Glendale, Burbank, Orange County, Riverside, Palm Springs, San Bernardino, Palmdale, Bakersfield, NYC, New York, New Jersey, Chicago, Houston, Phoenix, Philadelphia, San Antonio, San Diego, Dallas, San Jose, Detroit, Jacksonville, Indianapolis, San Francisco, Columbus, Austin, Memphis, Fort Worth, Baltimore, Charlotte, El Paso, Boston, Seattle, Washington DC, Milwaukee, Denver, Louisville, Jefferson, Las Vegas, Reno, Hempstead, Tucson, Nashville, Davidson, Portland, Tucson, Albuquerque, Santa Fe, Anchorage, Atlanta, Long Beach, Fresno, Sacramento, Mesa, Kansas City, Cleveland, Virginia Beach, Omaha, Miami, Oakland, Tulsa, Honolulu, Minneapolis, Pittsburgh, Colorado Springs, Arlington, Wichita, Birmingham, Montgomery, Tampa, Orlando.